mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 Because props are immutable, the parent must provide the new values when there is changes.

+If component needs to derive state from props then you need to process those props in both the constructor and `componentWillReceiveProps` especially when the component is going to be receiving new properties from its ancestors.

 * Calling `setState()` will not trigger re-render
 * Ignored by `forceUpdate()`